 Job Title: Production Assistant (New Blood Awards)

-Location: Options to be fully remote or hybrid London E2 Office working
+Location: Options to be fully remote or hybrid London E1 Office working to be discussed and agreed at interview

 Salary: £23,000 per annum